cmanaha/python-elasticsearch-logger/README.rst

  - aws_access_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS key id of the  the AWS IAM user
  - aws_secret_key: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS secret key of the  the AWS IAM user
  - aws_region: When ``CMRESHandler.AuthType.AWS_SIGNED_AUTH`` is used this argument must contain the AWS region of the  the AWS Elasticsearch servers, for example ``'us-east'``
- - use_ssl: A boolean that defines if the communications should use SSL encrypted communication
  - verify_ssl: A boolean that defines if the SSL certificates are validated or not
  - buffer_size: An int, Once this size is reached on the internal buffer results are flushed into ES
  - flush_frequency_in_sec: A float representing how often and when the buffer will be flushed